postwait/node-amqp/README.md

 old behaviour.
 If the key 'routingKeyInPayload' is set to true in the connection `options`, the messages resulting from a subscribe call will include a 'routingKey' key in the JSON payload.
-If the key 'devliryTagInPayload' is set to true in the connection options, the deliveryTag of the incoming message will be placed in the JSON payload.
+If the key `deliveryTagInPayload` is set to true in the connection options, the deliveryTag of the incoming message will be placed in the JSON payload.